Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Connect'), the resource ('library clip to an existing timeline clip'), and provides specific examples (B-roll overlay, audio, title).
-It distinguishes itself from sibling tools like insert_clip by focusing on connected clips rather than inserted ones.
+Description clearly states the action ('Connect'), the resources ('library clip to existing timeline clip'), and provides examples ('B-roll overlay, audio, title').
+Distinguishes from siblings like add_audio and insert_clip by specifying that it attaches a connected clip.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.